+How often do you look at the bigger picture of life?
+How has your life benefited from transitioning, growing, or transforming yourself?
 Finally, Brenner observed what so many people who navigated the chaos have come to understand “Very simply, what we fear most about challenging ourselves is that we may fail and/or get hurt in the process.
 But truth be known, most of us have the ability to rise to the occasion, overcome hurdles and obstacles, and actually succeed in accomplishing something new and challenging."

-Has the fear of getting hurt from rising to the occasion stopped you?
-Have you whispered to yourself that you have the ability to rise to the occasion, overcome hurdles, and succeed in accomplishing something challenging?”
+Betty Bender echoed similar sentiment and noted “anything I’ve done that was ultimately worthwhile initially scared me to death.”
+Now, does this mean you should pursue every task that scares you to death?
+Of course not.
+It does mean, however, that if the task is related to helping you translate your dream into reality, then yes, you should consider it.
 In "Rise Up: The Hidden Power of Your Phasic Strengths," a February 2017 article published in Psychology Today by to Dr. Ryan M. Niemiec, a nuanced understanding is required of this strategy involved with navigating the chaos.
 Niemiec references the distinction made between character strengths that are tonic and those that are phasic.
 This distinction among strengths is a trait found in positive psychology.

 Unlike traditional psychology that focuses more on the causes and symptoms of mental illnesses and emotional disturbances, positive psychology emphasizes traits, thinking patterns, behaviors, and experiences that are forward-thinking and can help improve the quality of a person’s day-to-day life.
 These may include optimism, spirituality, hopefulness, happiness, creativity, perseverance, justice, and the practice of free will.
 It is an exploration of one’s strengths, rather than one’s weaknesses.
 The goal of positive psychology is not to replace those traditional forms of therapy that center on negative experiences, but instead to expand and give more balance to the therapeutic process.

+According to Niemiec, “Tonic strengths are those that we use consistently across contexts and situations.
+These have come to be better known as signature strengths – those strengths highest in our profile, most energizing to us, and most central to who we are.”
+Examples of tonic strengths include teamwork, hope, love, gratitude, perseverance, and zest.
 “Phasic strengths,” Niemiec argued, “have gotten lost in the shuffle.
 By definition, a phasic strength is a strength that rises, and falls, based on the situation we're in.”
 In essence, one rises up to the occasion, does what is necessary, and exhibits bravery amidst fear and danger.
 Saving someone from a car crash, defending a defenseless person, or speaking up against an injustice are typical examples of the phasic strength of bravery an individual can display at a time of crises or challenge.